-Gender Impact Assessment (GIA) Status Does this Council report recommendation a) Introduce a new policy, program an service; or b) Is it a review of a policy, program an service; that directly and significantly impacts the public?
-NO 🗆 Link to Gender Impact Assessment I BIA - Murtoa Recreation Reserve Masterplan
+Gend der Impact Assessment (GIA) Status Does this Council report recommendation YES ⊠ a) Introduce a new policy, program a service; or and/or A GIA has been completed.
+NO \square b) Is it a review of a policy, program a service; and/or A GIA is not required. that directly and significantly impacts the public?
+Link to Gender Impact Assessment GIA - I Murtoa Recreation Reserve Masterplan